yatharth/Andover_csc500_APJava_Agar/README.md

 ...

 Done?
 Then you can mod the game!
 Look for the config file and tinker around.
+You'll have to rebuild from source.
+Download [the Python runner][py].
+Then run `agar.pyde`.

 P.S.: Are a coder?
 Then have a look at the code!
-It's short, elegant, and well-documented.
+It's short-ish, elegant-ish, and well-ish-documented.
 If want to help out, try implementing one of the TODO items.
 Just make a pull request afterwards.
 Or email me at <yatharth999@gmail.com> if you don't get (G)it.

 Oh, 'me' is Yatharth Agarwal, BTW.
 I credit Ava LaRocca's own blob game for the idea to make this clone.